Job hunting timeline for aspiring IT graduates

 - Doing an internship, job or voluntary role?
 Keep a record of what you do, who you work with, any improvements you make and any challenges you help overcome.
 This will help with applications and interviews later on.

-- If you can’t find any type of job, consider initiating your own IT project for the summer – could you design and develop a website, app or database that would be useful to you or your family and friends?
+- If you can’t find any summer job or internship, consider initiating your own IT project for the summer – could you design and develop a website, app or database that would be useful to you or your family and friends?

 - Look out for immediate vacancies with small employers who don’t run graduate schemes.

 - Find graduate internships via Step (www.step.org.uk) – many employers who use this scheme like to offer good interns permanent jobs.